rails/rails/guides/source/action_view_overview.md

 There is a naming convention for views in Rails.
 Typically, the views share their name with the associated controller action, as you can see above.
 For example, the index controller action of the `posts_controller.rb` will use the `index.html.erb` view file in the `app/views/posts` directory.
 The complete HTML returned to the client is composed of a combination of this ERB file, a layout template that wraps it, and all the partials that the view may reference.
-Later on this guide you can find a more detailed documentation of each one of this three components.
+Later on this guide you can find a more detailed documentation of each one of these three components.

 Using Action View outside of Rails
 ----------------------------------

-Action View works well with Action Record, but it can also be used with other Ruby tools.
+Action View works well with Active Record, but it can also be used with other Ruby tools.
 We can demonstrate this by creating a small [Rack](http://rack.rubyforge.org/) application that includes Action View functionality.
 This may be useful, for example, if you'd like access to Action View's helpers in a Rack application.

 Let's start by ensuring that you have the Action Pack and Rack gems installed: